prideout/prideout.github.com/_posts/2012-06-02-knot-gallery.md

 **[http://github.prideout.net/knotgl](http://github.prideout.net/knotgl)**

 The notation in the lower-right corner is the Alexander-Briggs name for the knot.
+Click any of the knots along the top to swap the current knot.
+The bottom link swipes the page over to the full gallery.

 The first time you select a particular row, it tessellates the knots in a web worker thread.
 It never deletes VBOs, so it won't re-tessellate if you come back to a row.